 Here are some of the factors that students must take into consideration while choosing to study abroad.
 Check the complete guide here.

-In recent years, there has been a notable increase in Indian students choosing to study abroad, particularly after the pandemic disruptions.
-According to a report, in 2022 alone, nearly 750,000 Indians pursued their studies overseas, which is a significant rise from 450,000 in 2017 and 260,000 in 2020.
-This trend is not limited to metropolitan cities; Tier 2 and Tier 3 cities in India are also witnessing more students aspiring to pursue higher education abroad.
+In recent years, there has been a remarkable increase in the number of Indian students opting to pursue their education abroad, especially following the disruptions caused by the pandemic.
+According to a report, the year 2022 witnessed nearly 750,000 Indians studying overseas, a significant surge from 450,000 in 2017 and 260,000 in 2020.
+This trend is not limited to major cities, as Tier 2 and Tier 3 cities in India are also observing a growing aspiration among students to seek higher education abroad.

-Factors such as rankings, location, scholarships, affordability, and the presence of an Indian community influence students’ decisions in different ways based on their geographical locations and preferences.
-In Tier One cities, rankings, location, and scholarships are influential factors.
-Southern cities prioritize reputation and rankings, while Western cities focus on affordability, peer recommendations, and the presence of a sizable Indian population.
+Various factors such as rankings, location, scholarships, affordability, and the presence of Indian communities have distinct influences on students’ decision-making processes, varying based on their geographical locations and personal preferences.
+In Tier One cities, rankings, location, and scholarships carry significant weight.
+Southern cities prioritize reputation and rankings, while Western cities emphasize affordability, peer recommendations, and the availability of a sizable Indian population.

-The available range of courses for studying abroad is extensive, offering research opportunities and skill-based training.
-It is crucial for students to prioritize their educational requirements and interests when selecting a university.
-While institutional reputation is important, the alignment of the program with the student’s career goals should not be overshadowed.
+- PROGRAMME CONTENT: The range of courses available for studying abroad is vast and offers opportunities for research and skill-based training.
+Students should prioritize their educational requirements and interests when choosing a university.
+While institutional reputation holds importance, it should not overshadow the alignment of the program with the student’s career goals.

-The cost of higher education is a significant concern for students considering studying abroad.
-Tuition costs vary among institutions, and living expenses, travel, and insurance costs differ between countries and locations.
-Students must ensure that they explore options that align with their budgets for a positive and successful overseas experience.
+- PROGRAMME COST: The cost of higher education is a significant consideration for students contemplating studying abroad.
+Tuition costs vary among institutions, while living expenses, travel expenses, and insurance costs differ across countries and locations.
+Students must explore options that align with their budget to ensure a positive and successful overseas experience.

-Apart from these pivotal factors, students also consider the prospects available in the country after completing their education and the ranking of the university they are interested in attending.
-Peer groups can also influence a student’s decision about a university.
+In addition to these key factors, students also consider the post-education prospects available in the country they choose and the ranking of the university they are interested in attending.
+Peer groups can also exert influence on a student’s university decision.